f5swb/RDA5807/README.md

 ### 4 - Load the ino sketch into the arduino nano :

 ### 5 - Load the tft file into the nextion screen :
+Please don't ask me for another screen size, it takes a lot of time to program, you can download the hmi file if you want to change the size.  <br/>
+Have a look here if you don't know how to load the file into the nextion : https://www.youtube.com/watch?v=-EV5M9qNkUE

+There are three files : <br/>
+ RDA5807arduino.hmi = if you want to edit ; <br/>
+ RDA5807arduino90.tft = a ready to load file to the nextion at 90°; <br/>
+ RDA5807arduino270.tft =  a ready to load file to the nextion at 270°. <br/>

 ### 6 - First start of the system :
 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/boot1.PNG" title = "boot1.png">